nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 For any invalid or unknown commands, a suggestion to view help will also be displayed to improve user experience.
 When "0" is passed as an index, the currently displayed generic error message "Invalid command format" will also be modified to "Please provide a valid positive integer as company index!" for improved clarity.
 When an excessively large number is passed as an index, the currently displayed generic error message "Invalid command format" will also be modified to "Index is too large!
 Should not exceed list size.", with the actual list size specified for improved clarity.

-3. **Improved `edit` command**: Currently, the `edit` command does not check if the user is trying to do a redundant edit (eg: changing the email to the same email), which may result in error-prone users (when trying do a minor update like `PHONE: 98765432 -> 98675432`) mistakenly thinking that they have edited the selected company correctly.
-In addition, after each edit operation is executed successfully, the application view returns to the full list of companies view (regardless of any existing filtered view by `find` command).
+3. **Improved `edit` command**:

+   1. Currently, the `edit` command does not check if the user is trying to do a redundant edit (eg: changing the email to the same email), which may result in error-prone users (when trying do a minor update like `PHONE: 98765432 -> 98675432`) mistakenly thinking that they have edited the selected company correctly.

+   2. After each edit operation is executed successfully, the application view returns to the full list of companies view (regardless of any existing filtered view by `find` command).
 This inconveniences users who are aiming to execute consecutive updates to the same company that has been filtered using the `find` command.
 We plan to fix this by <ins>1) preventing users from doing redundant edits</ins> and <ins>2) keeping the existing filtered list view instead of automatically returning to the full list of companies view after each successful edit operation</ins>.

-Currently, the only way to set the status of a company from `interested` to `closed` is when all applications are withdrawn or closed.
+   3. Currently, the only way to set the status of a company from `interested` to `closed` is when all applications are withdrawn or closed.
 This can inconvenience users who decide not to consider a company after reopening it, and we will fix this by allowing the `edit` command to modify company status from `interested` to `closed` for greater flexibility.

 4. **Support for country codes in the `PHONE_NUMBER` field**: Currently, only numeric phone numbers without country codes are accepted, making it difficult to record numbers for international companies.
 We plan to enhance the AddressBook to accommodate country codes, enabling support for a broader range of company phone numbers.